SudoTV/stamp.sudo.tv/en-US/create/stamp/index.md

 - **Copyright**: Licensed under a Creative Commons license
 - **Legal**: Must be legal in the country of the SudoTV Project serving
 - **Disclaim**: Not include controversial content
+- **Hosting**: By SudoTV Project or community approved hosting service

 ## Create Stamp